Dr.MycoTek

 Can I identify a mushroom from a single photo?

 A single photo can sometimes be sufficient for highly distinctive species like chicken of the woods, giant puffball, or lion's mane, which have few or no dangerous look-alikes.
-However, for most species, a single angle is not enough for a confident identification.
+However, for most species, a single angle is not enough.
 The underside (gills vs. pores), stem base (presence of a volva), and spore print colour are often more diagnostic than the cap surface.
-Dr. MycoTek will provide its best assessment from a single photo but will clearly state when additional views or tests are needed to improve confidence.
+Dr. MycoTek will provide its best assessment from a single photo but will clearly state when additional views or tests are needed before an informed judgment can be made.

 Does the AI work with blurry or dark photos?

-Dr. MycoTek can work with imperfect photos, but image quality directly affects identification accuracy.
+Dr. MycoTek can work with imperfect photos, but image quality directly affects how far the diagnostic process can go.
 Blurry images make it difficult to assess fine details like gill spacing, surface texture, and scale patterns.
-Dark or heavily shadowed photos distort colours, which are important for narrowing candidates.
-If your photo is very low quality, the AI will likely return a LOW confidence rating with multiple possible species and recommend retaking the photo in better conditions.
+Dark or heavily shadowed photos distort colours.
+If your photo is very low quality, Dr. MycoTek will tell you what to rephotograph and which feature to focus on.
 For best results, take photos in natural daylight and ensure the camera has focused correctly before shooting.

 Is photo identification safe enough for foraging decisions?

 No single identification method — including photo analysis — should be the sole basis for deciding to eat a wild mushroom.
 Photo identification is an excellent starting point that helps you narrow down candidates and know what additional tests to perform.
-But critical features like spore print colour, odour, taste (used very cautiously by experts), chemical reactions, and microscopic spore shape cannot be assessed from photos.
-Always combine photo ID with spore printing, field guide cross-referencing, and ideally physical confirmation by an experienced local mycologist before consuming any wild mushroom.
+But spore print colour, odour, chemical reactions, and microscopic spore shape cannot be assessed from photos.
+Always combine photo work with spore printing, field guide cross-referencing, and ideally physical confirmation by an experienced local mycologist before consuming any wild mushroom.

 12M+